Aerospace M. Sc.

 In our hybrid Aerospace degree program you will learn everything you need to know to make your fascination and passion into your profession as an aerospace engineer.

-The Master's degree in aerospace will enable graduates to develop a strongly process-led, verifiable, international and interdisciplinary way of working which is particularly essential in aerospace.
-Graduates will gain competence in the field of flying total systems which they can apply, depending on their individually chosen direction, to the fields of transport systems, endo- and exo-atmospheric flight systems, as well as to the disciplines of aerodynamics, lightweight construction, flight system dynamics, flight power units, control technology, aircraft design or aerospace technology.
-In addition, graduates will have significant knowledge of production methods, as well as material science from development to application.
+The graduates will gain competence in the field of flying total systems which they can apply, dependent on their individually chosen direction, to the field of transport systems, endo- and exo-atmospheric flight systems, as well as to the disciplines of aerodynamics, lightweight construction, flight system dynamics, flight power units, control technology, aircraft design or aerospace technology.
+In addition, the graduates will have significant knowledge of production methods, as well as material science from development to application.

-Further, graduates will be constantly confronted with problem areas which require optimization with regard to economic and ecological considerations, as well as specific restraints concerning design, construction, licensing and operating flight systems.
+Further, graduates will be constantly confronted with problems areas which require optimization with regard to economic and ecological considerations, as well as specific restraints concerning design, construction, licensing and operating flight systems.

 New scientific and technical developments, such as in automation and propulsion systems, are enabling entirely new aircraft concepts, including unmanned aerial systems and electrically powered aircraft.
 These developments are being driven by highly educated engineers in companies and universities, who are breaking new ground based on a comprehensive understanding of the entire aerospace system in interdisciplinary and international cooperation.
 Students majoring in aerospace engineering are particularly concerned with the design and development of spacecraft, satellites, and related subsystems and components.